abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

   people would use as I would think this would be used more for legacy support rather than new development.
 It would probably be a lot of work, too.
+* Other DataMapper core support needed to get mainline integration, or other possible features (please request in comments)

+## Next posts in series

+I hope to write at least two more posts in this series on OpenEdge;
+the first will be expanding on the use of this adapter to write a simple RESTful Web service using either Sinatra or Rails that exposes `sports2000` tables as resources (including JSON representations).
+Then, my final post will be some final musings on OpenEdge ABL and how to sandbox it; I think I will also give some parting advice to Progress Corp. on how they should open up ABL more.

 [1]: /cure_for_the_plague_openedge_migration/
 [2]: https://rvm.io/rvm/install/